 In fact, 70% of respondents said they purchased a cyber insurance policy because it helps them mitigate the risk associated with lost income and business disruption caused by a data breach.

-An Information Systems Audit and Control Association (ISACA) white paper compiled the results of a survey and found that 42% of organizations participating in the study suffered a cyberattack during 2013.
+An Information Systems Audit and Control Association (ISACA) white paper compiled the results of a survey and found that 42% of organizations participating in the study suffered a cyberattack in 2013.

 In addition, those breaches cost those companies an average of $3.5 million each.